arden333/Data-Projects/Recommendation for Increasing Customer Retention/README.md

     - Range retention: decline in repurchase rate
     - Rolling retention: incline in customer churn
     - Purchase behavior: low appeal of detailed item pages
-    - Funnel Analysis: low in conversion rate from detailed page to purchase intention(cart or buy)
+    - Funnel Analysis: low conversion rate from detailed page to purchase intention(cart or buy)
 - **Insights**
     - Customers tended to move from a landing page to purchase behaviors such as putting items into their carts or directly buying them.
-    - **Recommendation system is need to customize landing pages.**
+    - **A recommendation system is needed to customize landing pages.**

 ## Recommendation System